 3. Why are you looking for a new opportunity?
 Why are you leaving your current job/did you leave your last job?

 The person you’re interviewing is looking for a new job for a reason — and understanding that reason is a critical part of the interview process, as knowing why a candidate is exploring new opportunities may play a part in your hiring decision.
 For example, let’s say a candidate tells you they want to leave their current job because there’s no room for growth.
-If you’re hiring for a position with room to grow within your organization, that candidate could be a great fit — but if it’s a position without a lot of growth potential, chances are, the interviewee wouldn’t be happy in the role.
+If you’re hiring for a position with room to grow within your organization, that candidate could be a great fit — but if it’s a position without a lot of growth potential, chances are, the interviewee wouldn’t be happy in the role and could become a quiet quitter.

 4. Why do you want to work here?